RedisLabs/redislabs-docs/content/rc/security/single-sign-on.md

 categories: ["RC"]
 ---

-As an alternative to the traditional email/password account authentication method, you can sign up for a Redis Cloud account and sign into the [admin console](https://app.redislabs.com/new/) with [single sign-on (SSO)](https://en.wikipedia.org/wiki/Single_sign-on).
+As an alternative to the traditional email/password account authentication method, you can create a Redis Cloud account and sign into the [admin console](https://app.redislabs.com/new/) with [single sign-on (SSO)](https://en.wikipedia.org/wiki/Single_sign-on).
 This allows you to use one set of credentials, managed by your [identity provider](https://en.wikipedia.org/wiki/Identity_provider), to access multiple websites.

 ## Social login